 - Immerse yourself in your CV – may sound obvious, but many don’t. it is very important to rehearse talking through your career, achievements and successes to date.
 You would be surprised how many people stumble on the “talk me through your current role” question.
 This is because you subconsciously carry out your day-to-day role without a second thought, but being asked to explain it in an interview situation can throw up all sorts of problems.
-It’s probably the most obvious question in an interview, but it is a huge chance to convince the interviewer that your skills and expertise will add value to their business.
+It’s probably the most obvious question in an interview, but it is a huge chance to convince the interviewer that your skills and expertise are relevant & will add value.

 - Read the job description thoroughly, matching your skills, knowledge, and expertise to the requirements of the job and company.
 Your purpose in doing this is to demonstrate that you take this job opening seriously, an attitude that the employer will applaud.
 Recall all the positive things to say about current and past employers, managers, and colleagues.
 Never convey negatives about past experiences or people – we have all experienced a horrible boss, but keep it to yourself, since most employers will run a mile from a candidate who does not talk favourably about current or past colleagues or employers.
 Even if the reason you’re looking for a new opportunity is a breakdown in a relationship with a manager or colleague (which is often the case!), there is no need to wax lyrical about your assets and their inability to manage you effectively